jayantt23/poli-stance/README.md

 Under `src/stance/`:

 - `registry.py`
-  - Stores the political target registry(currently it is just a mock, need to make a more updated list).
+  - Stores the political target registry (currently it is just a mock, needs to be expanded).
   - Maps canonical targets to aliases and related entities.
   - Used for alias resolution such as `Modi -> Narendra Modi`, `Didi -> Mamata Banerjee`.